 The University may need to do the following:

-1. Refer the matter to adult social care and/or police including if an adult at risk is in immediate danger or is at risk of harm, a crime is in progress, has occurred or may occur or life is at risk.
+1. Refer the matter to adult social care or police including if an adult at risk is in immediate danger or is at risk of harm, a crime is in progress, has occurred or may occur or someone's life is at risk.

 2. If, on the basis of the information available, it appears to the University that the following three criteria are met, referring to adult social care:

-• a person has care and support needs (regardless of the level or seriousness of those care and support needs);
+• a person has care and support needs (whether or not the local authority is meeting any of those needs);

-• they may be experiencing or at risk of abuse and neglect; and
+• they may be experiencing or at risk of abuse or neglect; and

-• they are unable to protect themselves from that abuse and neglect because of those care and support needs.
+• they are unable to protect themselves from that abuse or neglect because of those care and support needs.

 3. If an adult refuses intervention to support them, or requests that information about them is not shared with other safeguarding partners, a referral to a third party may be made by the University on a case by case basis including if;